 What do Amazon and Microsoft think about this?

 Microsoft is being quiet, probably because of its recent (and timely) Cloud partnership with Oracle.

 And while Amazon is also not responding directly to any of these developments, it was interesting to see how Amazon Web Services CEO Andy Jassy derided other providers of traditional on-premise database services at the company’s tenth annual public sector conference:

 “I think that most people are pretty frustrated with the older guard database solutions.
 They’re expensive, proprietary, high lock-in.
 They’re constantly auditing you, fining you unless you buy more from them.
 It’s just a model that people are sick of.
 And it’s why people are moving as quickly as possible to more open engines.”Amazon Web Services CEO, Andy Jassy

 We agree with AWS, which is why we offer our customers Cloud services on open platforms like AWS and Azure, ensuring that customers are not locked in and have the flexibility to change based on their requirements.

-We’re not surprised at how Oracle are behaving, as we see similar tactics on a daily basis from their sales teams when it comes to support contracts.
-To see a full run-down of the most common ‘dirty tricks’ Oracle uses, download our free guide:
+We’re not surprised at how Oracle is behaving over JEDI, as we see similar tactics on a daily basis from its sales teams when it comes to support contracts.
+To see a full run-down of the most common ‘traps’ Oracle uses, download our free guide: